cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 ---------
 CDAP components are available as either Yum ``.rpm`` or APT ``.deb`` packages.
 There is one package for each CDAP component, and each component may have multiple services.
-Additionally, there is a base CDAP package with two utility packages installed which creates the base configuration and the ``cdap`` user.
+Additionally, there is a base CDAP package with three utility packages installed which creates the base configuration and the ``cdap`` user.
 We provide packages for *Ubuntu 12* and *CentOS 6*.